 Addiction doesn’t just impact the person suffering — it has a ripple effect that reaches all their loved ones.
-If you have a sibling who struggles with substance abuse, you know this reality firsthand.
+If you have a sibling who struggles with an alcohol use disorder (AUD), you know this reality firsthand.
 Maybe you’re wondering if you should stage an intervention or whether it’s time to cut ties with an alcoholic sibling.
 Or you may be torn between what’s helping and what counts as enabling unhealthy behavior.
-Here are some insights into how an addicted sibling can affect the family dynamic along with practical ways you can help.
+An addicted sibling can affect the family dynamic in many ways, but there are valuable ways you can help.

 Watching a sibling battle addiction can make you feel helpless.
-No matter what age you both are, how long they’ve struggled or how close your relationship is, the impact can feel daunting and isolating.
+Whatever the particulars of your situation are, the impact of a sibling with an AUD can feel daunting and isolating.
 Some common feelings that siblings of addicts express are:

 - Helplessness and confusion as to how to best support their sibling